32 S&W Ammo

 History of .32 Smith and Wesson Ammunition

-Introduced in 1878, the .32 Smith and Wesson is a self defense cartridge intended for use in small pistols at close range.
-The cartridge was first chambered in the S&W Model 1 ½ break top revolver.
-A small "vest pocket" handgun, the Model 1 ½ was very popular in the late 1800's and early 1900's.
-The .32 Smith and Wesson was originally loaded with black powder which was eventually switched to smokeless powder.
+The .32 Smith and Wesson, released in 1878, is a small pistol cartridge intended for use as personal protection at close range.
+The S&W Model 1 ½ break top revolver was the first platform for the cartridge.
+The S&W Model 1 ½, a small handgun for the vest pocket, it was especially popular in the late nineteenth century and early twentieth century.
+The .32 S&W was loaded with black powder at first, and then converted to smokeless powder.

-The .32 Smith and Wesson was seen as the smallest acceptable caliber for self defense use of its time.
-Eventually surpassed by the .32 ACP, the .32 S&W is no longer considered a valid choice for self defense.
-The most common loads for the .32 S&W are 85 or 98 grain LRN bullets, both of which are loaded to achieve a velocity of 705 feet per second at the muzzle.
-This gives 93 and 115 foot pounds of energy at the muzzle respectively.
+The .32 S&W was considered the smallest cartridge acceptable for personal protection in its time.
+It was surpassed in time by the .32 ACP.
+The .32 S&W is not believed to be a valid personal protection option any more.
+85 or 98 grain LRN bullets are the most projectiles for the .32 S&W, and both are loaded to reach a muzzle velocity of 705 feet per second.
+This results in 93 and 115 foot pounds of muzzle energy respectively.

 Discuss 32 S&W ammunition by adding your comment to the 0 comments below or by asking a new question